MNylif/hrms-horilla/README.md

 - Your email address (for SSL certificate)
 - Admin username and password

+The installation process may take 10-20 minutes depending on your system.

 ### Non-Interactive Installation

 For automated deployments, you can use the non-interactive mode: